UK businessman accused of corrupt Bahrain payments

 The accusations of high-level corruption in Bahrain, between 1998 and 2006, also come at a sensitive time for the Gulf state, a Western ally whose Sunni ruling dynasty has been dogged by sporadic protests by the Shi‘ite majority.

-Dahdaleh’s lawyer made no comment on Tuesday and the defense will be presented later in the trial.
+Dahdaleh’s lawyer made no comment on Tuesday and the defence will be presented later in the trial.

-Prosecutor Philip Shears told the jury that Dahdaleh’s defense would be that the payments were “sponsorship” in line with Bahraini “custom and practice”.
+Prosecutor Philip Shears told the jury that Dahdaleh’s defence would be that the payments were “sponsorship” in line with Bahraini “custom and practice”.

 “This case is about corruption.
 It is corruption, as we will suggest, on a very large scale,” Shears said.
 “The rewards to Mr. Dahdaleh were enormous.”